BargonMods/FS22_WoodHarvesterControls/README.md

 Go to the [releases page](https://github.com/BargonMods/FS22_WoodHarvesterControls/releases) and download the latest version.

-I have also added some edited in-game harvesters to support 100% of the features.
+I have also added some edited in-game harvesters to support 100% of the features (in the first release).

 ## Multiplayer

-Multiplayer is not supported for now.
+Multiplayer is 100% supported.

 ## Links